solo-io/gloo/docs/content/introduction/faq.md

 glooctl proxy logs -f
 ```

-### Why are the ports on my Gloo Gateway gateway proxy not opened?
+### Why are the ports on my gateway proxy not opened?

 For Envoy to open the ports and actually listen, you need to have a Route defined in one of the VirtualServices that will be associated with that particular Gateway/Listener.
 For example, if have only **one** VirtualService and that has **zero** routes, the corresponding listeners on the `gateway-proxy` will not be active: